 The first nine or ten miles travels along the Suiattle River through gorgeous old growth forest with massive trees.
 One of the highlights comes when crossing Canyon Creek on a very well built suspension bridge.
-Generally such a large and sturdy structure is rare in the wilderness but this trail is shared with horses so it needs to be able to stand up to heavy weights.
+Such a large and sturdy structure is rare in the wilderness.
+Horses also use this trail so it needs to be able to stand up to heavy weights.
 At around ten miles the real work begins, non-stop switchbacks from the river valley to the top of the ridge.
 Fortunately the upward grind is in the shade of forest almost all the way up.
 On this trip it was fairly cool with heavy overcast and fog.
 However, the intense humidity had me sweating like a pig while just putting my packing on!
-By the time I got to camp everything I was wearing was soaked.
+When I got to camp I was soaking with sweat.

 Image Lake itself is nothing to go out of your way to see.
-It’s a very shallow lake with soft sediment bottom, and usually covered with hatching insects in summer.
+It’s a very shallow lake which has a soft sediment bottom, and is usually covered with hatching insects in summer.
 Image Lake is not the best for swimming, but good to cool your toes off.
 The real reason that makes the lake so special is its situation on Miner’s Ridge.
 At about 6000′ high it has a perfectly placed front row seat view of the heavily glacier-cloaked NE face of Glacier Peak.
 At 10,541′ Glacier Peak is the most isolated of the five volcanoes in Washington.
-It is definitely one of those views you could just sit for hours or days and admire, and since it so far you’ll most likely have it to yourself!
+It is definitely one of those views you could just sit for hours or days admiring.
+And since it so far out you’ll most likely have it to yourself!
 On this trip I had the whole ridge and lake basin to myself for two whole days.

 If you are looking for a truly extraordinary wilderness experience then spend a day or two at the lake before heading east along Miner’s Ridge.
 This route traverses through high meadows to Suiattle Pass and beyond to Cloudy Pass and glacier fed Lyman Lake.
-Nearly the entire length is above treeline and takes you through some of the most astonishing mountain scenery in the North Cascades accessible by trail.
+Nearly the entire length of the trail is above tree-line.
+Along the way you’ll travel through some of the most astonishing mountain scenery in the North Cascades accessible by trail.
 Seven to ten days would be perfect to enjoy such a trip and you’ll have memories to last a lifetime.

 If you’d like to purchase prints or license any image for commercial use just click on any image or search by keyword.